twilkinson3421/next-loc/README.md

 > **_⚠️ Next Loc requires TypeScript to function properly!_**

 _Next Loc will automatically install the required dependencies with **npm** or **pnpm**.
 If you are using another package manager, the required dependencies will not be installed unless you use the `--force-install` flag (will use `npm`).
-This means that you will have to install them in your project manually._
+This means that you will have to install them in your project manually.
+See the list of required dependencies [here](#required-dependencies)._

 ### Installation